gaebar/gaebar.github.io/src/pages/projects/eleven-s-game/index.md

 GA Project 1: Pac Man - 7 days, solo

-An individual project built in just over a week, which was both the first game I had built and my first project using Vanilla JavaScript, having only been studying it for two weeks.
-Eleven’sGame is a Stranger Things themed variation on the classic game Pac Man, a one-player game against a computer AI which intelligently hunts down the player.
+A project built in just over a week, which was both the first game I had built and my first project using Vanilla JavaScript, having only been studying it for two weeks.
+Eleven’s Game is a Stranger Things themed variation on the classic game Pac Man, a one-player game against a computer AI which intelligently hunts down the player.

-**<a href="https://gaebar.github.io/eleven-s-game/" target="_blank">Start the game here</a>**
+**<a href="https://gaebar.github.io/eleven-s-game/" target="_blank">Play the game</a>**

+##Technical Stack

-##Technical Stack HTML5, CSS3, JavaScript - ECMAScript6, Animate.css, SCSS, Flexbox, Git, GitHub
+HTML5, CSS3, ES6 JavaScript, Animate.css, Sass CSS, Flexbox

-See the code on <a href="https://github.com/gaebar/eleven-s-game" target="_blank">GitHub</a>
+See the code on <a href="https://github.com/gaebar/eleven-s-game" target="_blank">GitHub</a>.